www.ethanwiner.com - since 1997

 Be Smart With Your Money

-I really like Dave Ramsey's Financial Freedom radio show because he helps people to become debt free.
-I've never been in debt, though I came pretty close when I was much younger!
+I really like Dave Ramsey's Financial Freedom radio show because he helps people become debt free.
+I've never been in debt, though I came close when I was much younger!
 Below are my own guidelines for financial wisdom, and hopefully you'll find them interesting and useful.
-I've been self-employed for most of my adult life, and self-made and mostly self-taught, and some of my advice below applies there too.
+I've been self-employed for most of my adult life, and self-made and mostly self-taught, and some of my advice applies there too.

 * Be a smart consumerist.
-Product prices can vary 10 to 1 for the same quality, so a few minutes spent researching can pay off big.
+Product prices can vary 10-to-1 for the same quality, so a few minutes spent researching can pay off big.
 And avoid snake oil which is everywhere, especially health and weight loss and "well-being" products which are almost always a rip-off.

 * Don't have children until you can comfortably afford them.

 * Learn enough about technology and "how stuff works" to do your own minor repairs around the house.
 The same skill-set helps avoid being ripped off by car and computer repair people.
-Even if you don't consider yourself handy with tools, it's not difficult.

 * Owning your own small business can be highly satisfying and financially rewarding.
 I've started three successful small businesses, and all were "vertical" serving a narrow market.
-Vertical businesses are less expensive to advertise because ads in small-market magazines cost 1/1000th as much as ads in Newsweek.
+Vertical businesses are less expensive to advertise because ads in small-market magazines cost 1/1000th as much as ads in national magazines.
 You can start this type of business for far less money than manufacturing mass-market goods like can openers or breakfast jam.
-The more technical the business, the easier and less expensive it is to start and become successful.
+The more specialized or technical the business, the easier and less expensive it is to start and become successful.

 * It's critically important to be literate and articulate in business, especially with email.
 Read your emails twice before sending, and be sure that what you're saying is as clear as possible.